Rue des Archives

-The Rue des Archives is a street in The Marais at the border of 3rd and 4th arrondissements of Paris, France.
+The Rue des Archives is a street in Le Marais at the border of 3rd and 4th arrondissements of Paris, France.

 Location and access

 The street is located in Le Marais district of central Paris.
 It is served by the metro stations Hôtel de Ville and Rambuteau.

 Origin of the name

 This street owes its name to the fact that it runs alongside the Archives Nationales (National Archives) of France.

 History

-The enclosure of Philippe Auguste initially cut off the street at No 54 before a gate, the Porte du Chaume, was created at the end of the 13th century.
+The enclosure of Philippe Auguste initially cut off the street at no. 54 before a gate, the Porte du Chaume, was created at the end of the 13th century.

-The Rue du Chaume, Rue du Grand Chantier, and Rue des Enfants Rouges were opened at the end of the 13th century as the main road for the subdivision of the Ville-Neuve du Temple created by the order of the Templars and once formed the Rue Neuve-du-Temple.
+The Rue du Chaume, Rue du Grand-Chantier, and Rue des Enfants-Rouges were opened at the end of the 13th century as the main road for the subdivision of the Ville-Neuve du Temple created by the order of the Templars and once formed the Rue Neuve-du-Temple.

-On 23 May 1863, a decree declares the alignment of streets Rue des Billettes, Rue de l'Homme-Armé, Rue du Chaume, Rue du Grand-Chantier, Rue des Enfants-Rouges, and Rue Molay.
-These were designed to form a single axis crossing Le Marais.
+On 23 May 1863, a decree declared the alignment of the Rue des Billettes, Rue de l'Homme-Armé, Rue du Chaume, Rue du Grand-Chantier, Rue des Enfants-Rouges, and Rue Molay.
+These streets were designed to form a single axis crossing Le Marais.

 In 1874, the Rue des Archives was created by the merger of: